Skip to main content

 The Core Messengers of Your Metabolic Economy

-To understand how a can go awry, we must first appreciate the primary messengers involved in your metabolic economy.
+To understand how a wellness plan can go awry, we must first appreciate the primary messengers involved in your metabolic economy.
 These hormones do not work in isolation; they are part of a complex, interconnected conversation.
 Their balance is what dictates your energy levels, your body composition, and your overall sense of vitality.

 At the center of energy regulation is insulin, a hormone produced by the pancreas.
 When you consume carbohydrates, your blood glucose rises, and insulin is released to shuttle that glucose into your cells for immediate energy or to be stored for later use.
 In a healthy system, this process is exquisitely sensitive.